yflax/SQL-REPO-2/cleaning_data.md

 --drop the original table and rename the new one to the original name ALTER TABLE analytics DROP COLUMN visitstarttime;
 ALTER TABLE analytics RENAME COLUMN visitstarttime_new TO visitstarttime;

+8) -- remove the scientific notation from fullvisior id and chnage type to numeric ALTER TABLE all_sessions ALTER COLUMN fullvisitorid TYPE numeric USING fullvisitorid::n

+-- noticing that the all the fullvisitorids have three numbers in the beginning and zeros